 The 7 most beautiful viewpoints in Munich

-There are no 300-metre skyscrapers like in New York in Munich - but still a lot of great viewpoints.
+Munich has a lot of great viewpoints on offer.
 From the panorama of the old town to the romanticism of the railway, our hot spots offer unique views on the city.

 St Peter's church: The best panorama of the old town